 Why Using an Experienced Landlord Attorney Is So Important

 Texas law permits the prevailing party in a contract dispute to recover damages in the form of attorney fees from the losing party.
 Because your written lease agreement is a contract, you have this right, too.
 So, to some degree, you don’t have a lot to lose by hiring an attorney on one of these cases.

 You need someone on your side who understands the Texas Rules of Civil Procedure.
 An expert’s understanding of these rules can avail to you the possibility of finishing out your case in only a few months as opposed to more than a year.
 There are shortcuts to litigation.
 An experienced attorney will know them and know when it is best to use them.

-Finally, the cost for hiring an attorney on one of these cases is probably no where near as bad as what you might think!
+Finally, the cost of hiring an attorney on one of these cases is probably nowhere near as bad as what you might think!